zabbix/ansible-collection/README.md

 ## License

-Ansible Zabbix collection is released under the GNU General Public License (GPL) version 2.
+Ansible Zabbix collection is released under the GNU Affero General Public License (AGPL) version 3.
 The formal terms of the GPL can be found at http://www.fsf.org/licenses/.